-Smart home technology is not new to the marketplace.
+Smart home devices and smart home technology is not new to the marketplace.
 But only recently has it made leaps and bounds into the realm of serious improvement.
 Gone are the days of installing a few connected appliances or light bulbs.
 With today’s technology, you can have remote access to any outlet, appliance, light or electronic device in your home.

 In 2015, a smart home is so much more than the sum of its parts: it’s a WiFi-enabled, access-from-anywhere, almost-intelligent home that not only keeps you and your family safe, but also ensures you stay comfortable, connected and entertained.
 It’s finally living up to the moniker, “smart,” with innovative, intelligent features that will wow even the techiest members of the family.